Pyrococcus furiosus: In DNA amplification

-In production of diols
+In production of alcohols

-One practical application of P. furiosus is in the production of diols for various industrial processes.
+One practical application of P. furiosus is in the production of alcohols for various industrial processes.
 It may be possible to use the enzymes of P. furiosus for applications in such industries as food, pharmaceuticals, and fine-chemicals in which alcohol dehydrogenases are necessary in the production of enantio- and diastereomerically pure diols.
 Enzymes from hyperthermophiles such as P. furiosus can perform well in laboratory processes because they are relatively resistant: they generally function well at high temperatures and high pressures, as well as in high concentrations of chemicals.

 In order to make naturally derived enzymes useful in the laboratory, it is often necessary to alter their genetic makeup.
 Otherwise, the naturally occurring enzymes may not be efficient in an artificially induced procedure.
 Although the enzymes of P. furiosus function optimally at a high temperature, scientists may not necessarily want to carry out a procedure at 100 °C. Consequently, in this case, the specific enzyme AdhA was taken from P. furiosus and put through various mutations in a laboratory in order to obtain a suitable alcohol dehydrogenase for use in artificial processes.
 This allowed scientists to obtain a mutant enzyme that could function efficiently at lower temperatures and maintain productivity.